lupyuen/lupyuen.github.io/src/chatgpt.md

 Thus it seems ChatGPT is hitting the __same newbie mistake__ as other NuttX Developers!

-(Which gets really frustrating if folks blindly copy the code recommended by ChatGPT)
+(Which gets really frustrating if folks blindly copy the code suggested by ChatGPT)

-# NSH Main Function
+# NSH Function

 There's something odd about __`nsh_main`__...